 On the upper Eastern Shore, Tuckahoe Lake drains into Tuckahoe Creek, which flows into the Choptank River.
 Near Cambridge, the Choptank River widens and flows towards the bay where it is joined by several smaller waterways.

 At Blackwater National Wildlife Refuge, the Blackwater and Little Blackwater Rivers are dammed to create a maze of ponds, marshes, and channels.
 The area provides an important stopover for migrating waterfowl.

 A few miles to the south, the Transquaking and Chicamacomico rivers are also known for their unique fisheries.
 On both waterways, northern snakeheads are targeted extensively by anglers.
-In addition to snakeheads, both rivers are known for their largemouth bass, pickerel, crappie, white perch, blue catfish, channel catfish, and other species.
+In addition to snakeheads, both rivers are known for their largemouth bass, pickerel, crappie, white perch, blue catfish, channel catfish, carp, and other species.

 Near Salisbury, tidal bass fishing is popular, along with fishing for perch, catfish, and crappie.
 Along its mid-section, freshwater species give way to striped bass, white perch, catfish, and saltwater species.

 From Mount Vernon to the mouth of the river, crabbing is popular.
 Commercial and recreational fishermen harvest blue crabs by trotlining and other methods.